-Every well-formed ISO 20022 message arriving at the ESMIG Interface undergoes a validity check according to the rules contained in the enriched ESMIG schema files.
+Every well-formed ISO 20022 message reaching ESMIG undergoes a validity check according to the rules contained in the enriched ESMIG schema files.
 These ESMIG enriched schemas make the structure of the message visible to the user and provide all necessary explanations on the validations the message undergoes.